NHOrus/srwq-compilation/episode-06.md

 "So you're saying the School's programming failed on her?
 She wouldn't be the first one."
 Latooni is as emotionless as ever.

 *Failed would probably be the wrong term to use, as it implies the Schools equipment is at fault.
-Given that I'm detecting traces of hynosis, memory alteration therapy, and outright nerve stapling, in multiple regions of the brain, I don't beleive thats possible.
+Given that I'm detecting traces of hypnosis, memory alteration therapy, and outright nerve stapling, in multiple regions of the brain, I don't believe thats possible.
 It appears that somehow, her mind is attempting to actively reject all of these changes.
-The irrational behaviour and inconsistent thought patterns are a result of conflict between the personality that was constructed in her mind using School's equipment, and some process in her brain which is attempting to restore the original.*
+The irrational behavior and inconsistent thought patterns are a result of conflict between the personality that was constructed in her mind using School's equipment, and some process in her brain which is attempting to restore the original.*

 Kai grunts.
 "No offense, D.U.M.I., but I find this a little hard to swallow from a computer meant to run an oversized motorcycle."